 Great rivals make for great contests.
-A crowd of 80,00 helps, but there is so much history between teams like this that it is always going to be a desperate battle.
-The there’s a buzz in the air as the players take the field, a crackling tension almost as the ball bounces and the crowd roars and the ball whizzes from one end to the other, bodies careen off each other and the crowd stills and roars like at the Collosseum.
-It is wonderful theatre.
+A crowd of 80,00 helps, but there is so much history between teams like this that it will always be a desperate battle.
+There’s a buzz in the air as the players take the field, a crackling tension almost as the ball bounces and the crowd roars and the ball whizzes from one end to the other, bodies careen off each other and the crowd stills and roars like at the Colosseum.
+It’s wonderful theatre.

 It was a wonderful game too.
 The re-born Essendon took control early and looked the goods.
-Then in the space of a few minutes two season ending injuries to key players turned the tide of the match.
-It’s very hard to win, to even be properly competitive, with two players down.
+Then, in a few minutes, two season-ending injuries to key players turned the tide of the match.
+It’s tough to win, to even be properly competitive, with two players down.
 Gradually Carlton evened the match up, and early in the second half looked like they might skip away.
 Each time they got to a couple of goals lead though the Bombers would hit back against the odds.

-Not long after Carlton were in control of the ball with that lead when they kicked backwards and then out of bounds on the full.
+Not long after, Carlton was in control of the ball with that lead when they kicked backwards and then out of bounds on the full.
 A hurried kick forward, a spill from a pack, and then a snap from the boundary line by Zaharakis saw the scores levelled.
-Moments later the siren went: draw.
+Moments later, the siren went: draw.

-Collingwood go in favourites, and that’s fair enough.
-Essendon know they’re the underdogs and have boldly selected a team that might prove a masterstroke, or backfire badly.
-I love the thinking though: let’s attack.
-I hope we win tomorrow and I think we’re a chance if we get our defensive pressures and our run going.
-Regardless of result I have the strong feeling that we’re a real contender this season.
+Collingwood goes in favourites, and that’s fair enough.
+Essendon knows they’re the underdogs and have boldly selected a team that might prove a masterstroke or backfire badly.
+I love the thinking, though: let’s attack.
+I hope we win tomorrow, and I think we’re a chance if we get our defensive pressures and our run going.
+Regardless of the result, I have a strong feeling that we’re a real contender this season.
 I can’t believe I’m saying this, but I think we can go all the way.

-Amongst the players I watched week in, week out my favourites were Noonan, and after him Graham Moss.
-Noonan was a very good CHF, underrated by posterity, but a very strong competitor, a good mark and a booming kick.
+Amongst the players I watched week in, week out, my favourites were Noonan, and after him Graham Moss.
+Noonan was a very good CHF, underrated by posterity, but a powerful competitor, a good mark and a booming kick.
 He was a good looking man, I guess about 6’3″ in the old vernacular, dark hair long in the fashion of the day, high cheekbones, a big porn star moustache.
-Well muscled he seemed to always have year around tan, his skin slick with the liniment they applied pre-game.
+Well muscled, he seemed to always have a year-round tan, his skin slick with the liniment they applied pre-game.
 His look was rugged, masculine and somewhat brooding.
 As you can probably tell, that very young me wanted to be him.